Ulriksen/RepData_PeerAssessment1/PA1_template.md

 ## [1] 11016
 ```

-The difference can we shown by creating an overlay on the histograms, where blue represents the new values.
+The difference can be shown by creating an overlay on the histograms, where blue represents the new values.

 ```r
 histogram <- ggplot(calculatedStepsPerDay, aes(x=x))